mrhrifat/coming-quickly/README.md

 ## Coming Quickly
-Coming Qiuckly is a ReactJS Application to notify public that this Application is developing & will be published soon.
+Coming Qiuckly is a ReactJS Application to notify audience or show public that this Application is developing or under contruction & will be published soon.